-The Authority has a line of credit and two term loans provided by a Puerto Rico financial institution.
-As of May 10, 2010, the Authority has an approved aggregate principal amount of approximately \$275 million under the line of credit, of which approximately \$270 million was outstanding, and approximately \$55 million aggregate principal amount outstanding under the term loans.
-The term loans are subordinated in payment priority to the Authority's Power Revenue Bonds and are payable from the subordinate obligations fund established under the Trust Agreement, which is funded from the annual Revenues of the Authority remaining after all deposits to the Sinking Fund and the Reserve Maintenance Fund required by the Trust Agreement have been made.
-The line of credit, which was initially used to finance the purchase of fuel oil, is not subordinate to the Authority's Power Revenue Bonds and is considered an operational expense payable prior to the payment of the Authority's Power Revenue Bonds.
+The Authority has five lines of credit provided by various financial institutions with an approved aggregate principal amount of approximately \$730.8 million, of which approximately \$618.7 million aggregate principal amount was outstanding as of April 8, 2010.
+The Authority's capital improvement program is financed through the use of one of the five lines of credit with an approved aggregate principal amount of \$150 million, of which \$100 million is currently outstanding.
+The Authority will repay this line of credit from the proceeds of the Bonds.
+The Authority finances its purchase of fuel oil with a \$275 million line of credit, which was fully drawn as of April 8, 2010.
+The Authority will repay approximately \$4.6 million of this line of credit from the proceeds of the Series ZZ Bonds.
+The Authority also finances certain of its operational expenses through the use of two lines of credit with an approved aggregate principal amount of approximately \$264 million, of which approximately \$227.3 million was outstanding as of April 8, 2010.
+The Authority expects to repay approximately \$186 million of this line of credit from the proceeds of the Series ZZ Bonds.
+Finally, the Authority finances a portion of its subsidy program through an operational line of credit of approximately \$41.6 million, of which approximately \$16.4 million was outstanding as of April 8, 2010.
+All but one of these lines of credit are subordinated in payment priority to the Authority's Power Revenue Bonds and are payable from the subordinate obligations fund established under the Trust Agreement, which is funded from the annual Revenues of the Authority remaining after all deposits to the Sinking Fund and the Reserve Maintenance Fund required by the Trust Agreement have been made.
+The line of credit used to finance the purchase of fuel oil is not subordinate to the Authority's Power Revenue Bonds and is considered an operational expense payable prior to the payment of the Authority's Power Revenue Bonds.